-Yoshi’s Crafted World comes to Switch during Spring 2019
+Yoshi’s Crafted World comes to Switch during spring 2019

-Yoshi’s Crafted World is coming to Switch during Spring 2019, Nintendo announced today during its Live stream.
+Yoshi’s Crafted World is coming to Switch during spring 2019, Nintendo announced today during its Live stream.

 Nintendo announced a Yoshi game for Switch in 2017, but it didn’t have an official name until now.
 The game looks similar to the last entry in the series, Yoshi’s Woolly World, which came out for Wii U in 2015.